UofTCoders/rcourse/README.md

 Bonsma-Fisher M, Hasan AR (2018).
 Working with plant phenology data and fitting a nonlinear model using least squares in R. NEON Faculty Mentoring Network, QUBES Educational Resources. doi:10.25334/Q4Q73D.
 [Available online](https://qubeshub.org/qubesresources/publications/978/1).

+## Acknowledgements

+We thank Dr. Christie Bahlai, Dr. Asher Cutter, Dr. Martin Krkosek, and the Department of Ecology and Evolutionary Biology at the University of Toronto for helping make this course a reality.

+We also thank Dr. Megan Jones and Dr. Kusum Naithani for their support and guidance, particularly around use of the NEON Ecological Observatory data.